Integrating with ServiceNow

 Client ID and Client secret are required for accessing your ServiceNow instance.
 For creating a Client ID and Client secret, check the service now documentation on how to create an OAuth API endpoint for external clients.

-8. Set the Enabled toggle switch to ON to enable the workflow for selected environment.
+3. Set the Enabled toggle switch to ON to enable the workflow for selected scope.

-If you disable an existing feature flag and apply the workflow, and then enable the feature flag, its status changes to Workflow initiated and a change request workflow will be initiated.
+Feature flags or properties that were already enabled before applying the workflow continue to function normally, but any subsequent modifications require approval.
+If you disable a feature flag, apply the workflow, and then attempt to enable the feature flag, its status changes to Success!
+Change request workflow initiated and a change request is created.

 How to add a mandatory tag to the External ServiceNow workflow change request?